jedzej/tietopythontraining-basic/course/lesson_00_the_setup/README.md

 1. Remember to check out master branch before you proceed to the next lesson.

 ##### Expected problems
+If you encounter problems with some pre-requisites, we didn't talk about, don't hesitate to ask.
+We will try to direct you (at least give you some Google search keywords).
+Some example issues:
 1. Problems with command line?
 Quick intro needed?
 1. Will git on Windows open vim for editing?
 1. Is there a usable shell on Windows?